vallafederico/codrops-astro/README.md

 To make it a bit more interesting, let's first animate the `h1`s on the page out, and then do the swipe.

+We're using the parameters that taxi gives us on the transition to make sure we select the correct thing as well.
+Instead of selecting from the whole document, we're selecting from respectively from and to, destructured from the function arguments.

 ```js

   async onLeave({ from, trigger, done }) {